missuo/XrayR-V2Board/README.md

 5. This repository uses the latest version of `XrayR` by default

 ## Update
+### Oct 7, 2022
+- Switch to the latest official version.
 ### May 19, 2022
 - Remove the autonomy to choose whether to enable `AEAD` encryption and force `AEAD` to be enabled
 ### April 27, 2022